faelys/libsoldout/README.md

 can be inline or reference style or a shortcut reference style.

-Emphasis is another interesting piece of code, in that when encountering an emphasis character, it first looks whether it is single or double or timple emphasis, an then goes forward looking for a match.
+Emphasis is another interesting piece of code, in that when encountering an emphasis character, it first looks whether it is single or double or triple emphasis, an then goes forward looking for a match.